Infectious Diseases

 Travel Medicine

-Travel medicine is a specialized area of health care focusing on the needs of travelers, particularly those who travel to other countries.
+Travel medicine is a specialized area of health care focusing on the needs of travelers, particularly to other countries.
 Cooper’s infectious disease specialists have extensive knowledge of geographical locations and information about health conditions and disease outbreaks around the world.
-Our specialists know the requirements for foreign countries related to vaccinations, health reports, availability of medications, and other healthcare treatments for diseases and disorders.
+Our specialists understand the requirements from foreign countries related to vaccinations, health reports, availability of medications, and other healthcare treatments for diseases and disorders.

-If you are planning to travel outside of the country – particularly to developing countries in Africa, Asia, and Latin America – it is important to talk with an infectious disease physician with training in travel medicine.
+If you are planning a trip abroad – especially to areas in Africa, Asia, and Latin America – it’s important to consult with an infectious disease specialist trained in travel medicine.
 Although the U.S. government provides the latest information for the health and safety of U.S. travelers, this information cannot replace the having a personal relationship with a physician who is knowledgeable about the needs of those traveling abroad.

 Ryan White Early Intervention Program